By: Kevin Fritz

 To keep that ‘looks like new’ appearance and prevent damage to your ceramics, DuPont StoneTech at Mr.Stone carries a full line of cleansers offering homeowners peace of mind.
 And since you never have to wax or polish ceramics, the company’s gentle products are all you really need to keep your home looking its best.

 Ceramic is omnipresent in today’s homes.
 You can find it in the kitchen as a backsplash, on walls above stoves and under your feet.
-In the bathroom, ceramics serve much the same purpose: wall tiles, backsplashes and floors, and of course sinks.
+In the bathroom, ceramics serve much the same purpose: wall tiles, backsplashes and floors, and of course sink.
 Whether they are drop-in, mounted vessel or under mount, ceramic sinks are typically the go-to among homeowners seeking a sleek look in the bathroom with little maintenance.
 While you can choose a ceramic sink for the kitchen, the industry standard, by far, is stainless steel.

 Virtually any room in your home can support the addition of ceramic tile on floors and walls—and color choices are vast.
 Plus, you don’t have to worry about rooms that draw in direct sunlight.
 Ceramics are fade proof and impervious to sun damage.
 And because they are fireproof, ceramic tile makes for excellent fireplace surrounds.